keisuke-yanagisawa/exprorer/README.md

 **EXPRORER** (**EX**tended **PRO**bes set construction by **RE**presentative **R**etrieval) is
 a systematic procedure to construct a set of cosolvent for drug discovery [Yanagisawa].

-This repository consists of two parts:
+This repository contains two parts of it:
 - **cosolv_generator**
   - For generation of cosolvent structures
   - Two sub-parts: compounds decomposition & substructure filtering